mtmr/mtmr.github.io/source/linux/index.markdown

 ---
 layout: page
 title: "Linux"
-date: 2015-01-11 22:35
 comments: true
 sharing: true
 footer: true
 ---

-Welcome to Linux portal.
+Welcome to the Linux portal.
 I'll try to bundle up all the Linux related posts here.
 Happy Hacking :)

+* A nice read for a few smug smiles....
+[The story of operating systems](http://muthusblog.com/blog/2015/01/19/the-story-of-operating-systems/)